ethereum/hevm/doc/src/equivalence-checking-tutorial.md

 ```

 This can be compiled into bytecode via e.g. [evm.codes](https://evm.codes/),
-which allows us to both simulate this, and to get a bytecode for it: `60003560000260005260016000f3`
+which allows us to both simulate this, and to get a bytecode for it: `60003560000260005260016000f3`.
+Notice that since anything multiplied by 0 is zero, for any calldata, this will put 0 into the returndata.

-Let's compare the above code to an assemblky contract that simply returns 0:
+Let's compare the above code to an assembly contract that simply returns 0:

 ```
 PUSH32 0x0